ThomasArn/vcf_parser/README.md

 # vcf_parser
-A VCF file parser tthat makes a SNP distance matrix from a VCF file
+A VCF file parser that makes a SNP distance matrix from a VCF file.

+This is a parser that simply counts the SNPs pairwise in a VCF file with multiple samples.
+This was succesfully done on the output from parsnp.